docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 )
 ```

-## Create the Pytorch model that work on DocumentArray
+## Create the Pytorch model that works on DocumentArray

 In this section we create two encoders one for each modalities (Text and Image).
 These encoders are normal PyTorch `nn.Module`s.
 The only difference is that they operate on DocumentArray rather that on torch.Tensor: